Can thermal quantum Gibbs states approve as quantum equilibrium states?

 Two important terms appear in the momentum probability (\ref{ip}).
 First the term including "$\eta\sin\phi\cos(Pd)$" which has the main role in the appearance of the interference pattern.
 By passing time, $\eta$ tends to zero and as we expect, the interference pattern vanishes after a certain time known as decoherence time, as is shown in FIG. \ref{IE}.
 Moreover, choosing the phase factor $\phi=0$, the mentioned term is zero again and no interference appears.
-However, as we see in FIG. \ref{IE}, at the beginning time ($t=0$) with $\phi=0$, only one detector clicks an no interference pattern is observed before the decoherence works.
+However, as we see in FIG. \ref{IE}, at the beginning time ($t=0$) with $\phi=0$, the pointer position is fixed and no interference pattern is observed before the decoherence works.

 The second term "$\frac{\eta^2-1}{2\bar{n}+1}\sin(Pd)$" is at $t=0$ (with $\eta\approx1$) negligible compared to the term mentioned above because $\bar{n}$ is in the denominator.
-This term has also a definite contribution in the appearance of the interference pattern, though it is partial.
+This term has also a definite contribution to the appearance of the interference pattern, though it is partial.
 Yet, when time passes and the decoherence begins to work and/or one chooses the phase factor $\phi$ to be zero, its contribution could be significant, especially in situations where $\bar{n}$ is small.